Prasanta-Hembram/translations/marketing-page-feature-kisi-md/en.md

-Kisi is a modern cloud access control system.
-Kisi integration allows to:
+Kisi is a cloud-based access control system that allows you to:

-- Sync members and their membership information with Kisi solution.
+- Sync members and their information with Kisi access levels.
-- Serve meeting room availability, allowing to unlock the meeting room door only by the booker.
+- Serve meeting room availability, allowing unlocks only by the booker.
-- Manage access to all locks within Kisi platform.
+- Manage access to all locks within the Kisi platform.
 - Have 24/7 activity data to understand usage patterns.
 - Remote door unlock with a smartphone.